VAT Security Deposits – A Guide

 What if we don’t pay the deposit (i.e. we cannot afford it)?

 You must pay it or cease trading.
-Or if you seek to ignore the demand, it is a criminal offence to continue to trade without providing the required security and HMRC may prosecute if the deposit is not paid upon demand.
+If you seek to ignore the demand, it is a criminal offence to continue to trade without providing the required security and HMRC may prosecute if the deposit is not paid upon demand.
 Under section 37 of the Criminal Justice Act 1991 a magistrate may impose a fine of up to £5,000 for each taxable supply (i.e. each invoice) made without providing security.
+Each taxable supply is treated separately, so fines can escalate quickly.

 There is a right of appeal to an independent review.